Siebel Installation Guide for UNIX > Configuring the RDBMS >

 Review this topic to configure connectivity to the Siebel database from the computer where you will install Siebel Server.

-The database will already have been created, as described in this appendix.
+The database will already have been created, as described in this chapter.

-For database connectivity software requirements, see the Certifications application on My Oracle Support.
+For database connectivity software requirements, see the Certifications tab on My Oracle Support.

 Verify that the Oracle Database connectivity software is installed on each computer, according to the Oracle Database documentation.